Glacial-Web/glacial-cpt-acf/readme.md

 # Glacial Custom Post Types with ACF

 This plugin will create custom post types for doctors and locations.
-It uses ACF Pro and makes use of the relationship field as well as others.
-You MUST have ACF Pro installed to use this plugin.
+You MUST have ACF Pro installed to use this plugin and the glacial theme v2.2 or later.

 ## Usage

+Download and install the plugin.

-The plugin will create the post types Doctors and Locations on install.
-The ACF fields will be available for syncing in Field Groups in ACF.
+This will create everything you need to use the Doctors and Locations custom post types.

+The ACF fields will available immediately in the Doctor and Location pages.
+To change the fields just sync them in ACF admin.

 The main template file, doctor-location-wrapper.php, is in public/templates.
-This template serves as a wrapper.
-You should change the outer div and h1 elements to match your design.
+To change these you can either edit the plugin or copy all templates to your theme.
+There are a couple of place you'll need to change to get_template_part() if you copy the files over to your theme (working on changing this is subsequent releases.
+Might be easiest to edit the plugin files right now.

 All locations and doctors on the archive pages are ordered according to menu order.

-### Doctors

-To make use of the Doctor filter, you need to add the service tag to service pages.
-Any page with that tag will populate the "Services" dropdown menu.
-The plugin adds tag support for pages and creates the service tag on activation so it's ready for use.

 ## Styling

 There is base styling on this but you will need to add styling to match design of site.

-## Other Notes

-There is a template partial in public/partials/use-in-theme called doctors-service-pages.php.
-You can use this file as a template part on service pages and it will pull in all doctors who have that service in their profile.
-Just copy it to your theme.
-I put it there for ease of copying

-That's basically it.